 If there’s one iconic Australian sweet treat that rivals the popularity of the Anzac biscuit, it’s the lamington – pieces of sponge cake dipped in chocolate and rolled in coconut.

-The children of Villers-Bretonneux have taken to baking Australia’s national cake after a promotion at their local library, Bibliotheque Municipale, and the Sir John Monash Centre.
+In 2019, the children of Villers-Bretonneux took to baking Australia’s national cake after a promotion at their local library, Bibliotheque Municipale, and the Sir John Monash Centre.

-During ‘Lamington Time’, staff at the Centre read stories about Australian culture and, according to the Centre’s director, Caroline Bartlett, they’ve been very popular.
+During ‘Lamington Time’, staff at the Centre read stories about Australian culture and, according to the Centre’s former director, Caroline Bartlett, they were very popular.

-“We start the session by explaining what a lamington is and we distribute recipe cards at the end,” Ms Bartlett said.
+“We started the session by explaining what a lamington is and we distributed recipe cards at the end,” Ms Bartlett said.

 “The local children have grown up knowing about Australia and our servicemen’s presence in France during the First World War, so they’re keen to learn more about our food and customs.
 They’ve even been making the lamingtons.”